SumairaSafeer/iris-flower-knn-classifier/README.md

 - Load and understand a real-world dataset.
 - Split data correctly into training and testing sets.
 - Apply a simple, interpretable classification algorithm (KNN).
-- Validate performance using proper evaluation metrics — not just raw accuracy.
+- Validate performance using proper evaluation metrics; not just raw accuracy.

 ---